The ultimate guide to commercial lease incentives, for tenants

 - supplied a bank guarantee or security deposit

 - provided quotes and plans for the works for the landlord’s prior approval, and

 - submitted receipts.

-How to negotiate tenant incentives
+How to negotiate commercial lease incentives

-As a commercial tenant, it is vital that you learn about the types of lease incentives that you are able to negotiate.
+That means, as a commercial tenant, it is vital that you learn about the types of lease incentives that you are able to negotiate.
 Use the following steps as a guide to secure the best possible commercial lease incentive:

-- Understand the tax implications – each incentive type will come with tax implications for your business.
+- Understand the tax implications – Each incentive type will come with tax implications for your business.
 So, be sure to consult an accountant or tax professional before making decisions.